EtanHuang/guess-flag-game/README.md

 ## User Stories

 * As a user, I want to be able to type in my guess and receive feedback.
+* As a user, I want to be able to choose between easy, normal and hard mode.
-* As a user, I want to be able to start a new game, and continue where I left off.
+* As a user, I want to be able to see how many flags I guessed correctly for each game.
 * As a user, I want to be able to add flags to a list of flags for each new game.